nnaumenko/metaf/docs/sphinx/api_reference.rst

 			This group indicates the variable ceiling height.
 Use :cpp:func:``minHeight()`` and :cpp:func:``maxHeight()`` to get lowest and highest ceiling height observed, and :cpp:func:``runway()`` to get the location (may return non-reported value if no details were specified).

-		.. cpp:enumerator:: CHINO

-			This group indicates the that the ceiling data is not available for a secondary location.
-Use :cpp:func:``runway()`` or :cpp:func:``direction()``, if both methods return non-reported values, no details were specified.

 		.. cpp:enumerator:: VISNO

 			This group indicates the that the visibility data is not available for a particular runway or in a particular cardinal direction.
 Use :cpp:func:``runway()`` or :cpp:func:``direction()``, if both methods return non-reported values, no details were specified.